Noitidart/valtio-persist-explore/src/proxyWithPersist/README.md

   }
 });
 ```

+This will persist the entire object into one file, on every change.

 You can read from `appStateProxy` immediately, however if you want changes persisted, wait until `appStateProxy._persist.loaded` goes to `true`.